TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- bump that version

+- buff all non-penetrating weapons now like smgs and shotguns
+    - and warx should be cheaper

 - Portals should take precedence in the layer order
     - Why doesn't it work out of the box?
 It should because we're iterating them linearly